connor-baer/bamboo-ui/.github/ISSUE_TEMPLATE/propose-new-component.md

 about: Propose the addition of a new component
 ---

-A component in Circuit UI needs to be flexible enough that it can be used across a wide range of scenarios and shouldn't be constrained to a specific number of applications.
+A component in Bamboo UI needs to be flexible enough that it can be used across a wide range of scenarios and shouldn't be constrained to a specific number of applications.

 ## Visual